12U English Daybook

 |

-literary analysis learned throughout the course to the novel the students
+analysis learned throughout the course to the novel the students have chosen

 rhetorical devices, written and oral expression, etc.) to writing and